Roxhitttt/Google-IT-automation-with-python/README.md

 * Missing, incorrectly used, or misplaced Python reserved words
 * Using the wrong case (uppercase/lowercase) - Python is a case-sensitive language

+# Why is Python relevant to IT?

+You can use Python to calculate statistics, run your e-commerce site, process images, interact with web services, and do a whole host of other tasks.
+Python is perfect for automation.
+It lets you automate everyday tasks by writing simple scripts that are easy to understand and easy to maintain.
+That's why Python is the language of choice for lots of people working in IT support, system administration, and web development. it's also used in fast-growing areas of IT like machine learning or data analytics.

+## Introduction to python

+Python is a general purpose programming language that is commonly used for scripting and automation, as well as to develop a wide variety of applications.
+Python is compatible with most operating systems, including Windows, Linux, and Mac OS, and is updated every few years.
+Python can also run on a variety of machines, such as servers, workstations, PCs, mobile devices, IoT, and more.

+Python is widely used in the IT field, including IT support, system administration, web development, machine learning, data analytics, and more.
+Python can be used to calculate statistics, run your e-commerce site, process images, interact with web services, and do a whole host of other tasks.
+Python instructions resemble the English language

+Python is:

+* a general purpose scripting language;

+* a popular language used to code a variety of applications;

+* a frequently used tool for automation;

+* a cross-platform compatible language;

+* a beginner-friendly language.